ambr0sial/unleashedgpt/README.md

 # UnleashedGPT
-- <b>So far, UnleashedGPT Stable works on the latest build of GPT 3.5 (03/23/2023)
+- <b>So far, UnleashedGPT Stable does not work on the latest build of GPT 3.5 (03/23/2023)
 - <b>We are constantly searching for clever prompts that allow us to use the full potential of ChatGPT.
 - <b>UnleashedGPT Stable Version: 1.4.0
 - <b>UnleashedGPT Development Version: 1.5.0